interstellarYachtClub/bpmTools/README.md

 5. Make sick beats!

 ## Updates:
--Added hide/show functionality so that user can toggle between hiding/displaying useful tools -Added a sub-bass compression attack time table
+- Added hide/show functionality so that user can toggle between hiding/displaying useful tools
+- Added a sub-bass compression attack time table

 ## Still to do:
 - Add a nav bar for multipage functionality